VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 })
 ```

+Save and reload to verify the changes.

 So... what did we learned?
 To configure some plugins we need know: how to navigate to the documentation and the syntax used to create lua tables.

 ### Vimscript plugins

 There are a lot of useful plugins written in vimscript.
 Most of them we can configure modifying global variables.
 In lua we change global variables of vimscript using `vim.g`.

 Did you know Neovim has a file explorer?
-Yeah, it is plugin that comes bundled in Neovim.
+Yeah, it's a plugin that comes bundled in Neovim.
 We can use it with the command `:Lexplore`.
 It is written in vimscript, so there is no `.setup` function.
 To know how to configure it we need to check the documentation.

 ```vim
 :help netrw